 Your trip to New Zealand can never be complete without visiting the Waitomo Glowworm Caves.
 This place offers a unique experience because it has a world-only insect.
 Every seasoned traveler has Waitomo Glowworm Caves on their wish list, and we don’t see why this should pass you.

-Visitors, local and international, enjoy staring at the thousands of glow worms as they illuminate the dark cave walls and ceilings like stars in the sky.
-The scene formed above you as you glide silently through the darkness of the Glowworm Grotto by a boat will give you an illusion of an astronaut in a spaceship.
+Local and international visitors enjoy staring at the thousands of glow worms as they illuminate the dark cave walls and ceilings like stars in the sky.
+The scene formed above you as you glide silently through the darkness of the Glowworm Grotto by a boat will give you the illusion of an astronaut in a spaceship.

-Visitors often recall their experiences, explaining how they had nothing like it in their lives.
-You can also visit Waitomo Glowworm Cave to marvel at mother nature’s light display as you glide through the starry wonderland of Waitomo Glowworm Grotto.
+Visitors often recall their experiences, explaining how they had nothing like it.
+You can also visit Waitomo Glowworm Cave to marvel at Mother Nature’s light display as you glide through the starry wonderland of Waitomo Glowworm Grotto.

-Boating along the meandering, underground Waitomo River is another unique experience that only people who visit Waitomo caves get.
+Boating along the meandering, underground Waitomo River is another unique experience only people visiting Waitomo caves get.
 When you visit Glowworm Grotto, you can glide silently along the river and meander underground, following its path.
 All the while, you will be staring at the tiny glowworms above your head.

 Cultural and Natural History of Waitomo Glowworm Cave

 Waitomo Glowworm Caves’ rich cultural and natural history dates back to 1887.
-The cave was originally explored by an English Surveyor Fred Mace and a local Maori Chief Tane Tinorau.
-They managed to access the cave system through a tiny opening that descends underground.
+An English Surveyor, Fred Mace, and a local Maori Chief, Tane Tinorau, initially explored the cave.
+They managed to access the cave system through a tiny underground opening.

 Tourists started visiting the Waitomo Glowworm Caves in 1889.
 Tinorau and his wife became the tour guides and were thrilled to show visitors these magical glowworms.
-And even most of the leading tour guides in Waitomo Glowworm Cave are descendants of this power couple.
+Even most of the leading tour guides in Waitomo Glowworm Cave are descendants of this power couple.

-Much has happened since Fred Mace and Tinorau discover the Waitomo cave.
+Much has happened since Fred Mace and Tinorau discovered the Waitomo cave.
 The government wanted to control the cave and develop more facilities on-site to cater to overseas visitors.
-Its administration was taken over by the government in 1906, and the first Waitomo Caves Hotel was built in 1910.
+The government took over its administration in 1906, and the first Waitomo Caves Hotel was built in 1910.

 Fortunately, the land was returned to the local māori people, who are now the majority of tour guides.
 They also share revenues generated by the cave.